make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - It doesn't need to be colour.
-- For example, it could be terrain height as a function of the distance to the nearest generator point.
+- For example, it could be terrain height as a function of the distance to the nearest generator location.
+- In any case, the point here is that given a set of random points, there are ways to generate the terrain.

 # Our first two learning objectives